There are three reasons why you should know your camera basics inside out for great photos:

 This is the truly exciting part of photography!

 Photography starts and ends with light.
 But light isn’t just there to make a photo visible, it’s a powerful sculpting tool that will create atmosphere, flatter subjects and draw in viewers.

 To create photos that captivate, you need to know the photography fundamentals of light.

 There are many composition rules to help with creating engaging photos that direct the viewer.
 I suggest starting with these three.

 Once you know them so well you don’t have to think about it, choose another three and build your composition knowledge gradually.

-Posing doesn’t have to be formal, as in a portrait.
+Lastly, I’ve included some posing information for you too, because understanding the basics is essential.
+Posing doesn’t have to be formal, as in a formal studio portrait.

-Even if you’re shooting lifestyle style, knowing what angles won’t be flattering means that you’ll concentrate on creating situations where everyone looks good, photographing only when the angle is right.
+Even if you’re shooting lifestyle photos, knowing what angles aren’t flattering means you’ll concentrate on creating situations where everyone looks good, photographing only when the angle is right.

 Why you need to know the camera basics – some of my stories